Digitalturkk/DuckVest/README.md

     📱 Frontend interface (Web or Mobile)

+    ⏱️ Scheduled tasks for periodic operations

 ## ✍️ Author

-Made with passion and caffeine.
+Made with passion and love.
 If you like the project — give it a ⭐!